 Matibabu ya Shinikizo la Juu la Damu Katika Portal ya Mapafu

-• Drugs to lower blood pressure in the arteries of the lungs
+Medications to lower blood pressure in the arteries of the lungs

 Treatment is needed to lower the blood pressure in the arteries of the lungs.
-Drugs that widen (dilate) the blood vessels (vasodilators), are often effective in lowering the blood pressure.
+Medications that widen (dilate) the blood vessels (vasodilators) are often effective in lowering the blood pressure.
 However, the severity of the underlying liver disease is a major determinant of outcome.
 People with portopulmonary hypertension may not be able to undergo liver transplantation because the disorder increases the risk of death or serious complications due to the procedure.